adisinghstudent/savetheworld.today/README.md

 ### AI Assistant
 1. Click "Ask Page" to open the chat panel
 2. Ask questions about the currently open webpage
-3. The assistant will automatically crawl and analyze the page content using Exa
+3. The page content is pre-crawled using Exa for instant responses
-4. Get summaries, extract specific information, or have a conversation about the content
+4. Get summaries, extract specific information, or have a conversation about the content without waiting

 ## Tech Stack